GuanceCloud/guance-docs/docs/en/integrations/aliyun_lindorm.md

 If you deploy Func yourself,Refer to [Self-Deployment of Func](https://func.guance.com/doc/script-market-guance-integration/){:target="_blank"}

-### Install Func
+### Installation script

 > Tip：Please prepare Aliyun AK that meets the requirements in advance（For simplicity's sake,，You can directly grant the global read-only permission`ReadOnlyAccess`）

-To synchronize the monitoring data of Lindorm cloud resources, we install the corresponding collection script：「观测云集成（阿里云-Lindorm采集）」(ID：`guance_aliyun_lindorm`)
+To synchronize the monitoring data of **Lindorm** cloud resources, we install the corresponding collection script：「Guance Integration（Aliyun -**Lindorm** Collect）」(ID：`guance_aliyun_lindorm`)

-Click 【Install】 and enter the corresponding parameters: Aliyun AK, Aliyun account name.
+Click "Install" and enter the corresponding parameters: Aliyun AK, Aliyun account name.

-tap【Deploy startup Script】，The system automatically creates `Startup` script sets，And automatically configure the corresponding startup script.
+tap "Deploy startup Script"，The system automatically creates `Startup` script sets，And automatically configure the corresponding startup script.

-After this function is enabled, you can view the automatic triggering configuration in「Management / Crontab Config」。Click【Run】，you can immediately execute once, without waiting for a regular time。After a while, you can view task execution records and corresponding logs.
+After this function is enabled, you can view the automatic triggering configuration in「Management / Crontab Config」。Click "Run"，you can immediately execute once, without waiting for a regular time。After a while, you can view task execution records and corresponding logs.

 > If you want to collect logs, you must enable the corresponding log collection script.
 If you want to collect bills, start the cloud bill collection script.